Jane Blankenship

-Jane Blankenship won high science honors while at Oak Ridge High School before graduating in June 1958 from the University of Tennessee, Knoxville with a B.S. in chemistry.
+Jane Blankenship is an American chemist.
+She won high science honors while at Oak Ridge High School before graduating in June 1958 from the University of Tennessee, Knoxville with a B.S. in chemistry.
 She worked summers at Oak Ridge National Laboratory, where her father Dr. Forest F. Blankenship was a physical chemist, and then married Carl H. Gibson, a chemical engineer, and became employed as a spectroscopist for Lockheed Aircraft in Palo Alto, California.

 Biography

-Jane Carruth Blankenship and twin sister Elizabeth Ann Blankenship were born on 20 June 1936 in Lamar, Texas to Forrest Farle Blankenship and Margaret Berry Burke.

-According to the 1940 U.S. Census, the Blankenship family resided in Lamar, Texas.
-Forest F. Blankenship, head of household, age 26, worked as a teacher in a public school and reported an annual income of $1800.
-Margrett Blankenship, her mother, age 29, did not report income or employment.
-Jane C. Blankenship, age 3, had a twin sister, Elizabeth A. Blankenship, age 3.

-Jane Blankenship married Carl Gibson on 28 May 1958 at Roane County, Tennessee.

 National attention

 In 1961, a news story was written regarding “sex desegregation” in the sciences and a photograph of her was utilized to illustrate the critical significance of inspiring women to pursue careers in science.

 As of 2008 Professor David Kaiser of the Massachusetts Institute of Technology began offering a graduate level course titled “Cold War Science” that discussed the role women featured during the Cold War and included Jane Blankenship Gibson as an example.